 The overall success of a person’s addiction treatment depends largely on the success of medical detox, so ensuring that you receive the proper help and support you need during it is essential.
 For this reason, medical supervision is almost always suggested before engaging in detox.
 Treatment centers provide 24/7 support for patients in detox, and the patient’s withdrawal symptoms can be much easier to spot and combat.

-Despite the obvious benefits of engaging in professional medical detox, many addicts disregard or forget the more-than-likely withdrawal symptoms and attempt to self-detox at home by going “cold turkey.”
+Despite the apparent benefits of engaging in professional medical detox, many people struggling with substance use disorders disregard or forget the more-than-likely withdrawal symptoms and attempt to self-detox at home by going “cold turkey.”

 Going “cold turkey” refers to the immediate cessation of substance intake or abuse in an attempt at self-detoxing.
 By engaging in “cold turkey” detox, an individual can avoid the minor inconvenience of seeking professionally-supervised medical detox at a treatment center.
-Unfortunately, this “life tip” is not a tip at all, but rather misleading information.
 Not only are success rates in cold turkey detox alarmingly low, but withdrawal symptoms are much more intense and harder to treat.

 As evidenced by low success rates and severe withdrawal symptoms, there is no doubt that quitting cold turkey is dangerous.
 When it comes to almost any physically addictive drug, the act of quitting cold turkey is not only uncomfortable but also can be counterproductive in treating addiction.
 The sudden lack of an addictive substance in someone’s body can produce side effects that can cause death, so it is crucial that you seek professional detox.